DavAug/chi/docs/source/api/error_models.rst

 .. currentmodule:: chi

-Error models in chi_ model the deviations of experimentally observed pharmacokinetic and pharmacodynamic biomarkers and the predictions of a :class:`MechanisticModel`.
+Error models in chi_ model the deviations between experimental observations and the :class:`MechanisticModel` predictions.

 Functional classes
 ------------------